pypyjs/pypyjs/README.dist.rst

 The available options are:

     * totalMemory:  the amount of heap memory to allocate for the interpreter, in bytes
-    * stdin:  function simulate standard input; should return input chars when called.
+    * stdin:  function to simulate standard input; should return input chars when called.
-    * stdout:  function simulate standard output; will be called with output chars.
+    * stdout:  function to simulate standard output; will be called with output chars.
-    * stderr:  function simulate standard error; will be called with error output chars.
+    * stderr:  function to simulate standard error; will be called with error output chars.
-    * autoLoadModules:  boolean, whether to automatically load module source files (see below).
+    * autoLoadModules:  boolean, whether to automatically load module source files for import statements (see below).

 Invoking the Interpreter
 ------------------------

-There are three methods available for interacting with the interpreter:
+There are three core methods available for interacting with the interpreter:

 * `vm.eval(code)`:  executes python code in the interpreter's global scope.
 * `vm.set(name, value)`:  sets a variable in the interpreter's global scope.